 Tedopi® activates a cytotoxic T-cell response able to destroy cancer cells they recognize and restores the immune surveillance of cancer cells in HLA-A2 positive responder patients.

 Tedopi®, the company’s most advanced clinical program, is currently in a Phase 3 study in non-small cell lung cancer (NSCLC) after immune checkpoint inhibitor failure, and in Phase 2 in combination with checkpoint inhibitor Opdivo® in pancreatic cancer.

-Immune activation of the tumor microenvironment (TME) with OSE-172, the company’s first-in-class myeloid checkpoint inhibitor selectively targeting the SIRPα receptor expressed on myeloid pro-tumor suppressive cells.
+Immune activation of the tumor microenvironment (TME) with BI 765063 (OSE-172), the company’s first-in-class myeloid checkpoint inhibitor selectively targeting the SIRPα receptor expressed on myeloid pro-tumor suppressive cells.